German Nouns – Explanation and Examples

 It is a bit confusing when you compare it to English, where actually no cases exist.
 Nevertheless it is no big deal getting into German cases and the connected German nouns when you put some effort in it!

-Well, let’s start right ahead with some tables that shows us how the German noun “der Mann” (the man), “die Frau” (the woman) and “das Bild” (the picture) vary.
-As you can easily see on the masculine, feminine and neuter article “der”, “die” and “das”, we have masculine, feminine and neuter noun.
-Of course it is singular, although I will show you their different plural forms aswell.
+Well, let’s start right ahead with some tables that show us how the German noun “der Mann” (the man), “die Frau” (the woman) and “das Bild” (the picture) vary.
+As you can easily see on the masculine, feminine and neuter article “der”, “die” and “das”, we have masculine, feminine and neuter nouns.
+Of course, it is singular, although I will show you their different plural forms as well.

-Of course, It might seem to you that the gender of a noun vaires competlety randomly.
-But here is some good news: Luckily, there are certain rules that determine wheather a noun is masculine, feminine or neuter.
-Of course, there are exceptions, as you can find them in every language – don’t care too much and have a look on the following guidlines.
+Of course, It might seem to you that the gender of a noun varies completely randomly.
+But here is some good news: Luckily, there are certain rules that determine whether a noun is masculine, feminine or neuter.
+Of course, there are exceptions, as you can find them in every language – don’t care too much and have a look at the following guidelines.

 Wordendings like -or, -ling, -smus or -ig are nearly every time masculine.

 Examples: Der Rotor (the rotor), der Liebling (the favorite), der Egoismus (the egotism), der Honig (the honey)